-A successful MIP must be transformational, focus on a grand challenge or challenges of fundamental research, and align with national priorities.
-Some grand challenges are identified in, as examples, the 2007 National Academy Report Condensed-Matter and Materials Physics: The Science of the World Around Us, 2008 National Academy Report Inspired by Biology: From Molecules to Materials to Machines, 2012 Biomaterials Workshop Report, and 2016 Workshop Report on Frontiers in Polymer Science and Engineering.
-A common theme in these reports is that many of these grand challenges will not be overcome by one discipline alone and must be addressed through a transdisciplinary approach that utilizes expertise in materials science, physics, chemistry, engineering, biology, mathematics, and computer science.
+A common theme in these reports is that many of these grand challenges will not be overcome by one discipline alone and must be addressed through a transdisciplinary approach that utilizes expertise in materials science, physics, chemistry, engineering, biology, mathematics, and/or computer science.
 A convergence of ideas, approaches and technologies from diverse fields of knowledge will stimulate innovation and discovery.
 A highly successful MIP builds a new Platform for complex materials through convergence of expertise from various fields that have different perspectives to address a common grand challenge of multiple disciplines.